-Rheumatoid arthritis affects different people in different ways.
-In some cases, the disease may disappear, or may come and go ('flare') for many years.
+RA affects different people in different ways.
+In some cases, the disease may disappear, or may come and go for many years.
+An episode of re-occurrence is called a 'flare' and may be both painful and fatiguing.
 For other people, the symptoms and disability may slowly worsen over time.

-If left untreated, rheumatoid arthritis may lead to damage to joints that cannot be repaired.
+If left untreated, RA may lead to damage to joints that cannot be repaired.
 Other parts of the body may also be affected, such as your lungs or your eyes.
-Fortunately, these problems outside of your joints are uncommon and the risk is reduced dramatically with treatment.
+Fortunately, these problems outside of your joints are becoming increasingly uncommon with our more effective modern treatment strategies.

 Joint inflammation may initially cause ongoing pain and some degree of disability, which can affect your ability to work or undertake home duties.
 This may mean changing your role at work or asking for more support at home until treatment has become effective.
-However, more than half of the people who develop rheumatoid arthritis continue to work for 20 years after their diagnosis.
+However, more than half of the people who develop rheumatoid arthritis continue to work for many years after their diagnosis.